-One of the decisions we had to make when we put Scout to sleep a month ago was what to do with his body afterward.
+One of the decisions we had to make when we put Scout to sleep a month ago concerned what to do with his body afterward.
 In the past, we’ve buried our late companions — two cats, a rat, a rabbit, a budgie — in the backyard.
 But Scout was big enough — 50 pounds or so — that it seemed like it would be a real chore to dig a hole long and wide and deep enough for him.

 When the event came to pass, our vet told us we could have him cremated individually if we wanted.
-Afterward, we could scatter his ashes — the coffee-can scene from “The Big Lebowski” comes to mind — or stow him on the mantelpiece or have him interred at a pet cemetery, perhaps.
+Afterward, we could scatter his ashes — the coffee-can scene from “The Big Lebowski” comes to mind — or perhaps stow him on the mantelpiece or have him interred at a pet cemetery.
 Alternately, we could opt for a group cremation and have his remains buried — OK, I admit that the verb I think of is “dumped” — in a common grave somewhere.

 I forget what the price was for the different levels of service, but the group cremation/common grave scenario was much less expensive.
 With the feeling that the most important part of Scout was not his “remains” but our memories of him and the indelible mark he left on our lives, that’s the option we chose.
 After the wrenching experience of having The Dog put down, I didn’t dwell on where he’d wind up afterward.